pksilen/vitja-service/README.md

 # Vitja service

 TODO:
+- newPassword cannot be same as currentpassword
-- check that changePassword username is valid
+- Add repeatNewPassword field and check it is same as newPassword
 - remove shouldDisregardFailure..
 - postHooks should give entity as param and fetch it when needed
 - for number, must specify isInt or isFloat